adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

   ![Creating the Xamarin Forms Project][img5]

+!!! tip
-> If you did not install the Xamarin Forms Templates, then you can create a **Blank Xaml App (Xamarin.Forms Portable)** project instead.
+    If you did not install the Xamarin Forms Templates, then you can create a **Blank Xaml App (Xamarin.Forms Portable)** project instead.

 Project creation will take longer than you expect, but there is a lot going on.
 If you have never created a mobile or UWP project before, you will be prompted